 Matthew said that “walking the holes inside the ropes with the players” was the highlight of the experience, as well as getting to putt.

-“I was the closes out of the three,” he said, with one of those putts made by a pro.
+“I was the closest out of the three,” he said, with one of those putts made by a pro.
 “It was because of the break,” Matthew quickly added – a response that would make sense to a golfer.

 Matthew said that his favorite golfer is Rory McIlroy, as he proudly showed off the autograph he had gotten earlier in the day from the player who is currently ranked seventh in the world.